grace0zhu/EECS268_lab05/README.md

-# EECSlab05
+#
 Lab 5 from EECS 268 from year 2021:

-The concept of this lab is to get familiar with reading from a file as well as handling multiple files.
-In this lab, there will be a sample input file (inputfile.txt) which shows dimensions of a text map at the top as well as the starting location.
+A program that reads in a text map and uses recursion to navigate the map and find the shortest path through the map.

 The map that is comprised of symbols. '#' represents a wall, 'S' represents sewers through which the 'person' can move.
 The objective is to find the shortest path